MALLORCA, September 2019

 I was finally been able to properly snorkel, taking in the vastness and blue-ness of the pristine clear sea, its habitants and some very remarkable jellyfish.
 I was trying to stop few moments to just dwell in them and stay there for a while, while also being well aware that all of it is passing by and ending.
 Observing the experience while I’m still having it puts this perspective of its limiting nature to me.
 I can feel the greatness of the moments with equal acknowledgement of it being perishable.
 And because of this awareness that experiences are having this limit in duration, l can somehow value it more, being grateful for it more.
 I almost forgot what kind of feelings a seaside awakens in me.
 I’ve always adored it, was always drawn to it.
 And l know for sure deep down in my gut feeling – that my (near) future involves living near it.
 There was a young Bosnian girl in the group as well.
 Very warm and pleasant girl with who was really funny to speak Bosnian again after quite some time.
 Had to really think about words and reminded myself that l need to take a Slovene book in my hands very soon (not just English ones).
 As not using the language often, words are starting to slip back at the bottom of a ‘memory box’.

-The sun, sea, swimming, snorkeling, doing underwater filming (by the all talented tour boss Simon), hiking and socializing leaves people quite tired after a day.
+The sun, sea, swimming, snorkelling, doing underwater filming (by the all talented tour boss Simon), hiking and socialising leaves people quite tired after a day.
 So in the end everyone was in contentment of a very well spent day and tired body.

 P.S.
 I am also very grateful for my friends